longtian/docker-compose-examples/README.md

 # docker-compose-demo

-Demo of using docker compose to quicly create applications
+Collection of docker compose projects to quickly demo the potential of docker